 Currently there is a strong demand for well educated, competent Certified Medical Assistants.
 Students completing this program are able to work in doctor's offices, clinics, medical labs and other ambulatory care settings.
 The U.S. Labor department lists Medical Assisting as the fastest growing Allied Health profession.

-The Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (AAMAE).
+The Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assistant Educational Review Board (MAERB).

 For Additional Information